mwvgroup/pwv_kpno/README.md

         of data has been downloaded.
 It does not indicate if additional data has been released by SuomiNet for a given year that is not locally available.

-        Args:
-            None

         Returns:
-            years (list): A list of years with locally available SuomiNet data
+            A list of years with locally available SuomiNet data

     update_models(year=None):